ibm-s390-linux/s390-tools/README.md

    Management Foundation - Web Edition, and is used to manage keys in an enterprise.

+ * libkmipclient:
+   A shared library that provides an KMIP client to communicate with an KMIP server.
+KMIP stands for Key Management Interoperability Protocol, and is an extensible communication protocol that defines message formats for the manipulation of cryptographic keys on a key management server.

  * hsci:
    Manage HiperSockets Converged Interfaces (HSCI).